By Harriet Ernstsons 12/06 Updated: 12/06 14:16

 The Webheath resident, who leaves behind four children, had three separate spells on the council between 1973 and 1995, taking on the role of mayor in 1987.
 It was during his mayoral year Mr Passingham signed the contract which established the link between Redditch and its twin town Mtwara.
 His wife Betty, who passed away in 2008, was also a councillor and former mayor.

-Council leader Bill Hartnett led the tributes to his former colleague, who taught at Bridley Moor High School and also served in the navy during the Second World War.
+Council leader Bill Hartnett led the tributes to his former colleague, who taught at the County High School - now Trinity High School - and also served in the navy during the Second World War.

 "He made a lot of difference to people's lives and was a real gentleman.
 He led a very full life and only the last few months have been difficult for him.
 He shall be sadly missed.
 He was a great man."